 But you’ll find no shortage of banks, credit unions, or online lenders willing to take your mortgage application, which is why it’s important to do your research.

 Meitner says while mortgage rates should always be taken into account when picking a lender, rates are hovering near record lows as the economy reacts to the effects of the pandemic.
 Instead you should focus your attention on finding a mortgage lender that not only offers a competitive mortgage rate, but also understands your financial goals, she says.

 “People want the lowest rates, but all the rates are great right now.
 The relationship you establish with your lender is just as important,” Meitner says.
 “Your lender should be the one you have for life.”

 Getting preapproved doesn’t make you obligated to borrow from a specific lender.
-Experts recommend speaking to several lenders before committing to one to find the best deal, but getting preapproved by more than one lender is usually unnecessary and could hurt your credit score.
+Experts recommend speaking to several lenders to find the best deal before committing to one, but getting preapproved by more than one lender is usually unnecessary and could hurt your credit score.
 Here are three questions you should always ask a lender or mortgage broker during a consultation, according to Devin.

 1. Do you work with multiple banks and investors?

 Choosing the right mortgage broker or lender can save you money, time, and frustration.
 If you’re working with a mortgage broker, you should ask whether they work with multiple lenders to ensure you’re getting the best possible rate and deal.
 If you’re working directly with a lender, ask instead what type of home loans they offer and which one is best for you.

 2. Do you have any extra overlays on top of traditional guidelines?